nexesninja/raspberrypi-telegram-bot/README.md

 - 💻 Remote Command Execution
 - 🔧 More features coming soon!

-I’m using SSH to connect to my RPi from a computer (no display required).
+I’m using SSH to connect to my rpi from a computer (no display required).

 ## 🚀 Getting Started